Project Citizen

 Portfolio Development

-Create a comprehensive portfolio documenting research, analysis, and policy proposals.
+Create a comprehensive portfolio documenting research, analysis, policy proposals, and action plan.

 Public Presentation